Emily-hou1002/Financial-Management-System-Project/README.md

 - Set your saving goals by entering an amount and the relevant purpose.
 - Track real-time progress towards your goals by taking the income and expenses into account.

-5. **Visual Financial Reports**
-- Generate charts of financial reports including income, expenses, and calculated net income for a specific period.
-- Create a dashboard of graphs (i.e. line graphs, pie charts, etc) to track the changes in different financial elements and better identify one's spending habits and income distribution.

-6. **Secured User Authentication**
-- Set up a private account with a name and password.
-- A secured login-in process for user info protection.

 ## Who Are The Users
 This Personal Budgeting System(PBS) is a helpful and user-friendly necessity open for ***all people***.
 Potential users can vary from investors, households, freelancers, high earners, and even those new to budgeting. *Effectively managing one's financial resources is always imperative for everyone considering their future living and personal development.* As long as you have the desire to start managing your personal finances, no matter whether you previously have or lack bookkeeping habits, PBS is always your first choice for smarter planning of the future.